Malo-Kerebel/yt-part/README.md

 If you want to download the first 30 seconds of a youtube video, and have the output file as a mkv you can use :

 `yt-part -length 30 -format mkv https://www.youtube.com/watch?v=dQw4w9WgXcQ`

+## Installation

+You can install yt-part with the commands :

+`sudo cp yt-part /bin/
+sudo chmod +x /bin/yt-part`

+## Uninstallation

+You can easily uninstall yt-part with the command :

+`sudo rm /bin/yt-part`

 ## Licence